Prakruthi-G-H/HTML-AND-CSS-MINI-PROJECTS/Menu/README.md

 -  ✨ **Smooth Hover Animations** – Border and background transitions using pseudo-elements
 -  🔧 **Pure HTML & CSS Only** – No JavaScript required
 -   🔰 **Beginner-Friendly Code** – Simple structure suitable for learning UI basics
-- Clean and modern navigation bar
-- Centered layout using **Flexbox**
-- Smooth hover animations with pseudo-elements
-- Highlight effect with background and shadow on hover
-- Beginner-friendly, simple, and reusable code

 ## 🚀 How to Run